venysssssssssss/AwsOverview/README.md

 - Lower cost compared to Amazon S3 Standard, but retrieval fee
 - Sustain 2 concurrent facility failures
 - Use Cases: As a data store for disaster recovery, backups...
+- **Amazon S3 Standard-Infrequent Access allow you to store infrequently accessed data, with rapid access when needed, has a high durability, and is stored in several Availability Zones to avoid data loss in case of a disaster.
+It can be used to store data for disaster recovery, backups, etc.**

 ### 11.11.
 S3 Intelligent-Tiering